nasa/cumulus/docs/operator-docs/bulk-operations.md

     ![Screenshot of Kibana user interface showing an example Kibana query and results](assets/kibana-discover-query.png)

 5. Once the Kibana query is returning the results you want, click the "Inspect" link near the top of the page.
-A slide out tab with request details will appear on the right side of the page.
+A slide out tab with request details will appear on the right side of the page:

     ![Screenshot of Kibana user interface showing details of an example request](assets/kibana-inspect-request.png)